yushiyangk/dotfiles/README.md

 ### Backups

+When installing a config file, if a file of the same name already exists, the previously existing file will be backed up to the `.backup` subdirectory, under a subdirectory corresponding to the current timestamp.

+#### In-situ backup

-When installing a config file, if a file of the same name is already in `~`, the original version will be renamed to <code><var>filename</var>~</code> (i.e. a tilde will be appended to the filename) as a backup.
+In addition, if a file of the same name already exists, the original version will be renamed to <code><var>filename</var>~</code> (i.e. a tilde will be appended to the filename) in the same directory.
+However, if such a file already exists, no further copy will be made.

-If such a backed up file already exists, the existing backup will not be touched, and no new backup will be made.
-This is intended to back up either default config files distributed with the operating system, or user-edited config files before they were added to the sync.
+This is intended to provide a quick reference for the default config files distributed with the operating system (or possibly the state of the config files before they were managed by Dotfiles, if different).

-After config files have been added to the sync, backups of previous versions can easily be accessed through the git history (run `git log` to find the hash of the relevant commit, then run <code>git show <var>commit</var>:<var>file</var></code>).